fantastik78/70-486_study_guide/Develop_the_User_Experience/Design_and_implement_routes.md

 > - Define areas
 > - Define routes that interoperate with Single Page Application frameworks such as Angular

+## Define a route to handle a URL pattern
+## Apply route constraints
+## Ignore URL patterns
+## Add custom route parameters
+## Define areas
+## Define routes that interoperate with Single Page Application frameworks such as Angular

 # Routing

+    ASP.NET MVC 5

 ASP.NET Routing is a pattern matching system, it is at core of every ASP.NET MVC request.

 The ASP.NET Routing module is responsible for mapping incoming browser requests to particular MVC controller actions.

 ASP.NET Routing is setup in two places: